IN THIS ARTICLE

 Who to Contact: town sanitation department, septic system designers, septic system installers, well drillers, plumbers

 These costs can vary greatly depending on site conditions: steep, wet, or rocky sites can add significant costs to development.
 So will sites with problem soils such as expansive clay, uncompacted fill, or toxic materials in the soil.
-In some cases, soil testing by a geotechnical engineer is advisable to help formulate a workable plan.
+In some cases, soil testing by a civil, geotechnical, or soils engineer is advisable to help formulate a workable plan.